olleolleolle/dw_op/readme.md

+# dw_op

+This repository contains the code for the Drachenwald Order of Precedence.
+It is a Flask app, programmed in Python.

+The repository does not contain any personal information, and has only database structure, and test data in it.

-# Set up your local environment (this assumes a mac terminal environment)
+## Set up your local environment (this assumes a mac terminal environment)

-## Set up database
+### Set up database

 Create a sqlite file named op.sqlite with the contents of the op.sqlite.sql file, then spool that data over to MySQL.
 Our application's history began with sqlite, and is now using MySQL.